leon4rd/test/README.md

-## How much does a hipster weigh?
-An instagram.
+## What do you call a monkey in a mine field?
+A babooooom!